microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 Activate and Update your Robot when done.
 It will now be triggered automatically to read, decode, then write back a record to the data lake, with the added `.decoded` suffix to the recType.
 You can use that second recType as the trigger to another Robot for data transformation, etc.

-## Give your team mates access to the data
+## Give your teammates access to the data

 The decoded data should be available to **only** one microshare account of your team right now.
 But Rules will allow you to extend access to the data to your other team members, or anybody you want.